-<param-value>sample</param-value>
+<param-value>MAIN\HOST\NAME-CONTEXT</param-value>

-You can now put whatever files you want into the sample folder (you can also create subfolders).
-You may want to include a start page, such as index.html or similar, but you can also have other pages, image files, or other downloadable content if you want (even in subfolders).
-These files would then be accessed as follows:
+Now you can put whatever files you want into your "CONTEXT" folder (you can also create subfolders).
+Usually you may want to include a start page like "index.html" or similar, but you can also have other pages, even in subfolders.
+Also image files or other downloadable content if you want.